 According to Niral and Paryente (8) the shortages of health workers and nurses in Israel’s early years had been temporarily alleviated in the late 1980s, mainly because of the influx of qualified nurses during the largescale immigration of Jews from the former Soviet Union.
 The data show that in 1989, 87 percent (or around 8,000) of all nurses granted a license to practice in Israel had immigrated from the former Soviet Union.
 A year later, in 1990, some 16 percent of all nurses in Israel were immigrants.
 Upward of 80 percent of these were employed as practical nurses pending receipt of a license to practice.
 In effect, the nursing shortage was alleviated mainly because of an increase the number of practical nurses.
 Over a short period, the proportion of practical nurses in Israel jumped from around a third of the overall nursing workforce to just over a half (53 percent).
 This ratio was to fall continually until 1995, when the State Health Insurance Law entered into force (5).
 The Soviet immigration therefore relieved the nursing shortage for a short period, and resulted in the closing of training courses for practical nurses in Israeli high schools, amid an attempt to shift nursing training to the universities.
 This move came some years after Israel’s first academic nursing department opened in Tel Aviv University in 1968.
 Studies have shown that this development led to an improvement in the stability of the nursing workforce, its level of education, and the retention of nurses in the profession (9).
 The Soviet immigration also temporarily alleviated Israel’s physician shortage.

+Debates over the direction of nursing

 According to unpublished research by this author, during the 1980s, a heated debate had begun in various countries regarding the direction in which nursing should develop.
 In the United States for example, there were disagreements over whether academically-qualified nurses were more effective than practical nurses, and whether they ought to be granted more powers.
 In general, nurses supported academization as a way to develop their profession, while economists and physicians opposed it.
 In a guest editorial in a leading American nursing journal in 1987, for example, the renowned American economist and healthcare labor expert Prof. Eli Ginzberg argued that there was no proof that academically-qualified nurses were of more benefit to the healthcare system than practical nurses (10).
 The Netanyahu Commission invited Ginzberg to testify on this matter—and, fatefully, adopted his position in its recommendations.

-The situation regarding staffing levels at the time of the Commission’s recommendations
+Assessing medical staffing needs in Israel at the time of the Commission